nargv/Pokemon/README.md

 **Pokémon search engine**

-This is a small, light-weight, interactive & highly-responsive pokemon search engine.
+This is a small, light-weight, fun & interactive pokemon search engine.

 Enter a pokemon name and press search button or enter key to create the request.
 This will fetch a small sprite and a shakespeare translated description of the pokemon.
 These descriptions are a random pick of a list of available descriptions for any individual pokemon.
 If the pokemon doesn't exist or the entry is an invalid input, the UI will make sure to let you know.